-IDA Advocate, astrotourism consultant, cultural cosmologist, dark-sky storyteller, and teacher, Alejandro wears many hats and exudes relentless enthusiasm for his work.
+DarkSky Advocate, astrotourism consultant, cultural cosmologist, dark sky storyteller, and teacher, Alejandro wears many hats and exudes relentless enthusiasm for his work.
 His main passion is Cielo Guaraní (Guaraní Sky), an astrotourism project at Salto Encantado Provincial Park that connects visitors with the cosmology and culture of the local indigenous communities, the Guaraní, through storytelling and nighttime excursions into the jungle of Misiones.

 “According to Guaraní tradition, people are not allowed into the jungle at night because of bad spirits.
 But if you have the protection of tacuaras or takua recha (bamboo torches), you may enter.
 We do a ritual blessing and ask nature’s permission to be there.
 It works perfectly because I need red light to do modern astronomy, so we replaced the red light with safe, controlled fire, which is already part of the Guaraní rituals.
 It’s lovely.”